MIRIPP/LoopingLouieTurbo/README.md

 # LoopingLouieTurbo
-Speed up your LoopingLouie to make the game more fun
+Speed up your LoopingLouie and change the speed random, to make the game more fun!

 # Hardware